 Four hundred years ago, Afro-Colombians living along Colombia’s Caribbean coast would cry when a child was born because the youth was destined to suffer a life of slavery under Spanish colonial rule.
 And when an Afro-Colombian died, people would engage in a nine-day and nine-night wake to celebrate the deceased’s return to Africa.
 Back then it appeared that death was the only path to liberation.
 But today, parents in the remote village of San Basilio de Palenque no longer cry when their children are born thanks to the bravery and resilience of their ancestors, who successfully gained freedom from the Spanish crown in 1603.
 The contemporary residents of San Basilio de Palenque—simply called Palenque by locals—claim to live in the first free black community in the Americas and earlier this year they sent a letter to Barack Obama inviting the first black president of the United States to visit their village.
 “We are inviting Barak Obama and we hope he will visit us,” explains community leader Enrique Marquéz.
 “We are not going to ask him for anything.
 We only want him, and all the blacks and all the people of the world, to learn about Palenque.”

 And there is much to learn about Palenque.
-The name “Palenque,” which loosely translates into “walled cities,” was applied to hundreds of remote communities established by escaped slaves during the 17th Century because of the circular walls constructed with tall sticks that sought to protect the villagers from the Spanish.
+The name “Palenque,” which loosely translates into “walled city,” was applied to hundreds of remote communities established by escaped slaves during the 17th Century because of the circular walls constructed with tall sticks that sought to protect the villagers from the Spanish.
 As a result, the name itself symbolizes both the resistance and the isolation that have helped preserve San Basilio de Palenque’s unique culture, particularly its African-descendent language, through centuries of colonial repression and the country’s contemporary violence.

 Many of the black slaves that arrived in the colonial city of Cartagena during the 1500s came from the west coast of Africa, particularly the Congo region.
 According to Marquéz, “Among them were princes and leaders, and those blacks never accepted the conditions of slavery.
 Many killed themselves, which is to say they were killed, and others organized and escaped from Cartagena.”
 During the late 1500s and early 1600s, many escaped slaves were led by an African resistance leader named Benkos Bioho, who launched repeated attacks on Cartagena until he was eventually killed by the Spanish in 1619.